ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Feedback Leakage {#leakage}

-Providing feedback reporting to PSOs (Public Suffix Operator) for a PSD [@!I-D.ietf-dmarc-dmarcbis] can, in some cases, cause information to leak out of an organization to the PSO.
+Providing feedback reporting to PSOs (Public Suffix Operator) for a PSD (Public Suffix Domain) [@!I-D.ietf-dmarc-dmarcbis] can, in some cases, cause information to leak out of an organization to the PSO.
 This leakage could potentially be utilized as part of a program of pervasive surveillance (see [@?RFC7624]).
 There are roughly three cases to consider:

 * Single Organization PSDs (e.g., ".mil")

-    Aggregate reports based on PSD DMARC have the potential to contain information about emails related to entities managed by the organization.
+    Aggregate reports based on PSD DMARC have the potential to contain information about mails related to entities managed by the organization.
 Since both the PSO and the Organizational Domain Owners are common, there is no additional privacy risk for either normal or non-existent domain reporting due to PSD DMARC.